Follow @scope_views

 The Stowaway comes with a set of rings and a Vixen dovetail plate.
 You can buy other dovetails to fit the rings, including Losmandy-D pattern, for larger mounts.
 The rings aren’t hinged, but they easily disassemble and do make it very easy and safe to slide the tube around for balance.

 The Stowaway’s small size and light weight mean it’s OK for visual on a small mount, like the Vixen Porta shown; but something a bit more solid would work better for higher powers.
-You’d need a medium mount for imaging and I found the Stowaway very stable on my Vixen SX2.
+You’d need a medium mount for imaging and I found the Stowaway very stable on my Vixen SX2 or Vixen AP (!) mounts.

 Accessories